 If you require an offline application, please contact Matthew Thompson at the coordinates below.
 The deadline for submitting applications is April 9, 2021, at 11:59pm Pacific Time.

-Youth interested in the program should apply directly to the host organizations.
-The successful host organizations will be announced on the Canadian CED Network's website.
+Youth interested in the program should apply directly to the employers.
+The successful employers will be announced on the Canadian CED Network's website.

 For more information, please contact Matthew Thompson, Director of Engagement, or Adriana Zylinski, Network Engagement Lead, at firstname.lastname@example.org.